 This mattress stands out in its simplicity and its firmness.
 It is straightforward in its construction and use of high-quality materials.
 Made completely with foam and a cooling layer, this mattress will most likely be a good fit for those who sleep on their stomachs.

 The long trial period and “forever warranty” that Nest offers also removes the risk of trying out the mattress.
-It’s priced competitively to other memory foam mattresses that can be delivered to your door as well.
+It’s priced competitively to other memory foam mattresses that can be delivered to one’s door as well.

 Based on my experience, the Aloha Sleep mattress could be a great fit for a stomach or back sleeper who is looking for an affordable but durable and supportive mattress delivered right his/her door.

-The cooling fabric helps keep the all-foam bed breathable and comfortable and the 2” gel memory foam layer on top lets you sink just slightly into the bed, while the large base layer keeps things firm and supportive (and good for stomach sleepers).
+The cooling fabric helps keep the all-foam bed breathable and comfortable and the 2” gel memory foam layer on top lets people sink just slightly into the bed, while the large base layer keeps things firm and supportive (and good for stomach sleepers).

 Latest posts by Katie Golde (see all)